mirobergam/Election-Analytics/posts/blog7.md

 Shocks in an election cycle can be defined as major events that catch widespread attention and impact how a sizable proportion of individuals may vote.
 Shocks can range from scandals, such as the release of President Trump's conversation with Billy Bush or James Comey's report on Hillary Clinton, to major events largely out of the control of the President, like foreign threats or natural disasters.
 Shocks can damage the credibility or likability of candidate, or can be used to ascribe blame to the incumbent candidate for the poor handling of a negative shock.

 No event has more fundamentally changed the lives of citizens in this election cycle than the COVID-19 pandemic.
 In this blog, we'll explore the effect that the pandemic has had as a shock in this presidential election.
-We'll use the Trump's state voteshares in the previous election as one predictor to set a baseline for the state, as often the most effective way to predict how someone will vote is how they most recently voted.
-The percentage of the state population that has had tested positive for COVID on each day will also be a predictor, modelled against Trump's daily poll averages in that state.
+We'll use Trump's state voteshares in the previous election as one predictor to set a baseline prediction for the state, as often the most effective way to predict how someone will vote is how they most recently voted.
+The percentage of the state population that has tested positive for COVID by each day will also be a predictor, modeled against Trump's daily poll averages in that state.

 ![](../figures/covidtable.png)

-The $R^2$ for this model is a very strong 0.922.
+The R-squared for this model is a very strong 0.922.
 This can largely be attributed to Trump's voteshares in the 2016 election.
 As said earlier, the best predictor of how people will vote is how they most recently voted.
 The 8748 observations consist of each state's polling and COVID statistics each day since the beginning of the pandemic.

-Starting from 5.64, the intercept, this model predicts that each point Trump earned in 2016 will translate to 0.78 points this cycle.
+Starting from 5.46, the intercept, this model predicts that each point Trump earned in 2016 will translate to 0.78 points this cycle.
 The `pct_sick_transform` coefficient predicts that each increase of 0.01 in the COVID-positive proportion of a state's population will lead to a 0.56 point loss in Trump's voteshare for that state in 2020.
 Both coefficients in this model are significant.

 We can take a deeper look at the data to see more precisely how Trump's polling averages have changed as the number of COVID cases increased across the country.